jmoiron/mandira/index.md

 ## Status

 Currently, Mandira has this loose specification and an **alpha quality** [reference implementation](http://github.com/jmoiron/mandira) in [Go](http://golang.org).
+It is currently in use as the main templating language on [my personal website](http://jmoiron.net), where it replaced mustache.
 I intend to get feedback and live with it a while and see what works and what doesn't.

 If you are interested in this language and the ideas behind it, read my [Logic-less Template Redux](http://jmoiron.net/blog/logicless-template-redux/) blog post or ping [@jmoiron](http://twitter/com/jmoiron) on twitter.
 The name Mandira is sanskrit for "Temple", and the script used in the title is *Mandira* in [Gujarati](http://en.wikipedia.org/wiki/Gujarati_language).